DST Confusion

 It’s this time of the year again.
 Working in a global environment, at some point, you’ll be confronted with the daylight saving time confusion.

 One example: We have a daily meeting, invited by a colleague from the US and scheduled for 2pm my time - usually.
-During two weeks in March and October my calendar is messed up, because the US already saves daylight, while Europe doesn’t.
+During two weeks in March and October my calendar is messed up, because the US already saves daylight, while Europe doesn’t and vice-versa.
 The meeting is suddenly one hour earlier - conflicting with other appointments I have scheduled for this time.

 Dominik has similar issue.